xbeat/Machine-Learning/README.md

 Size-encoded heatmaps improve upon traditional heatmaps by adding a size component to each cell.
 This enhancement makes it easier to interpret exact values and reduces visual clutter, especially for values close to zero.
 The technique is particularly useful when dealing with datasets where both color and size can convey meaningful information.

+## How to Create Custom Exception in Python

+Understanding Custom Exceptions

+Custom exceptions in Python extend the built-in Exception class to create specialized error handling mechanisms.
+These allow developers to define application-specific error conditions and provide meaningful error messages tailored to their program's requirements.

 ## Accelerating Data Processing and Model Training with Python

 Introduction to Data Processing Acceleration